auchenberg/kenneth.io/source/_posts/2019-08-19-joining-stripe.md

 When I think of Stripe, I think of a platform for economic opportunity, built by long-term thinkers to provide an abstraction, on top of a somewhat legacy financial system, and that abstraction layer is an intriguing proposition.

-It's an opportunity to rethink the boundaries of business and to provide new platform primitives (think lego bricks) to developers that will enable them to build the next generation of companies.
+It's an opportunity to rethink the boundaries of business and to provide new platform primitives to developers that will enable them to build the next generation of companies.

 In the past years I have mainly been focused on building platform for software engineering through somewhat low-level primitives in [DevTools Protocols in W3C](https://github.com/WICG/devtools-protocol), JavaScript debuggers and editors like [Visual Studio Code](https://code.visualstudio.com/), but lately I've been spending quite some time studying the wave of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) fueled by the commoditization of ML and AI.